eslint/zh-hans.docs.eslint.org/src/developer-guide/package-json-conventions.md

 ### Release

-Scripts that have public side effects (publishing the web site, committing to Git, etc.) MUST begin with `release`.
+Scripts that have public side effects (publishing the website, committing to Git, etc.) It MUST begin with `release`.

 ### Lint